The problem

 More about the research

 Two economic models (PricewaterhouseCoopers and Institute for Fiscal Studies: IFS) have been published.
-Our evaluation will build on this knowledge using model-based cost benefit analysis (CBA) adapted from the Manchester Combined Authority CBA tool based on stakeholder consultation and evidence review, as well as addition cost benefit analysis.
+Our evaluation has built on this knowledge using model-based cost benefit analysis (CBA) adapted from the Manchester Combined Authority CBA tool.

-To agree the model scope and policy options, we will conduct interviews with stakeholders in local government authorities, and primary school research partners.
+To agree the model scope and policy options, we conducted interviews with stakeholders in local and regional government authorities, primary school research partners, and with academic and policy experts.

-We will conduct an evidence review for model parameters, and primary data collection from parents and guardians to inform the model parameters.
+We conducted an evidence review for model parameters, and primary data collection from parents and guardians to inform the model parameters.

 Outputs and impacts